Trump drives his anti-immigration message in Aurora, Colorado

 “Make no mistake, as president, I will never hesitate to take whatever action is necessary to defend American forces and interests from Iran and Iran-backed terrorists,” Harris said in a call with Jewish supporters ahead of Yom Kippur.
 “And I will never allow Iran to acquire a nuclear weapon.
 Diplomacy is my preferred path to that end.
 But all options are on the table.”

-Harris charged that Trump “did nothing” after Iranian-backed militias attacked U.S. bases and American troops.
+Harris charged that Trump “did nothing” after Iran “attacked U.S. bases and American troops.”

+The criticism by Harris was a knock on Trump for downplaying a January 2020 missile attack by Iran on a U.S. base in Iraq that left several American troops with concussion-like symptoms, including some who had to be evacuated for treatment.
+Trump earlier this month in an exchange with a reporter referred to the injuries as a “headache.”

-But Trump in fact during his time in office had ordered strikes against Iranian backed militias as well as a January 2020 operation that killed Qassem Soleimani, the head of Iran’s elite Quds Force.
+The Iranian missile attack came days after Trump ordered a strike that that killed Qassem Soleimani, the head of Iran’s elite Quds Force, and raised tensions between the U.S. and Iran.

 Harris participated virtually in a White House briefing with President Biden on the recovery effort from hurricanes Milton and Helene.
 She sought to reassure those who endured losses from the hurricane that they would get help from the government.